 by Janet Jonus

-Carnegie Science Center launches it new Sensory Friendly Science Hours on October 20th from 1000AM-100PM.
+Carnegie Science Center launches it new Sensory Friendly Science Hours on February 9th from 900AM-1200PM.

 Sensory Friendly Science Hours are designed for guests on the Autism Spectrum and guests with a Sensory Processing Disorder.
 Modifications have been made throughout the Center to accommodate those with special needs.